raghavrajmittal/neural-style-transfer/README.md

   - https://www.pyimagesearch.com/2018/08/27/neural-style-transfer-with-opencv/

-### Applying neural style transfer to images and videos(real-time using webcam).
+### Overview
+Applies neural style transfer to images and videos(real-time using webcam).
+The models are trained by Johnson et al., as outlined in their paper [*Perceptual Losses for Real-Time Style Transfer and Super-Resolution*](https://cs.stanford.edu/people/jcjohns/eccv16/).
+The original algorithm was first described by Gatys et al. in their paper, [*A Neural Algorithm of Artistic Style*](https://arxiv.org/abs/1508.06576).

+Neural style transer takes 2 images:
+1. A style image
+2. A content (or input) image
+The idea is to take the style of the first image, and apply it to the second image.
+This results in an output image, which is very similar to the second image, but has the stylistic features of the first image.

+An example is show below:
+...
    - Makes use of openCV and Python
-   - imutils?

 **Running style transfer on one image** <br/>
     $ python neural_style_transfer.py --image images/jurassic_park.jpg --model models/instance_norm/the_scream.t7